haiyuncode/safehaven-feed/ARCHITECTURE.md

 - Add lightweight integration tests that sample playability (e.g., HTTP 200 for thumbnails) without external APIs.
 - Version feeds by schema if fields change; maintain backward‑compatible loaders in `page.tsx`.
 - Document environment flags in `README.md` and ensure safe defaults.

+### Domains

+- Default deployment uses a generated `*.vercel.app` domain.
+- You can rename the project in Vercel to claim a cleaner free `*.vercel.app` URL.
+- You can connect a custom domain you own; connecting is free, domain registration costs extra.
+- See `DEPLOYMENT.md` for details.

 ### Roadmap Notes